catherineloesch/project4-react-frontend/README.md

 - I dediced to use a rails API with a React Front-End as I had used these 2 technologies before separately but not yet combined together.

-### proposal submission deadline: 30/05/2023
+### proposal submission

 - I submitted my project proposal on 30/05/2023 and the instructional team approved it later that same day.
 - I started the development process the next day.

 ### development: day 1 - 31/05/2023

-On the first day I wrote the code for the backend models for User and Job.
+I started the development process by writing the code for the backend models: the User and Job models.
+When I originally generated these models I did so without implementing authentication.
-After generating both manually at first, I realised that when using the devise package for authentication it is simpler to generate the User model with devise.
-Since I was still early in the process I decided to start over with the backend and generate the User model with devise, following along the steps listed in the documumentation by Dakota Lee Martinez: https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/ .
+After some research I realised that when using the devise package for authentication, it is more straightforward to generate the User model with devise.
+Since I was still early in the backend development process, I decided to start over from scratch and generated the User model with devise, following along the steps listed in the documumentation by Dakota Lee Martinez: https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/.

-This documentation recommends first installing the following gems:
+This documentation also recommends installing the following gems:

 - rack-cors
 - devise
 - devise-jwt
 - jsonapi-serializer

-It then recommendeds to use the following command to generate the User model with devise with the following command:
+After installing the gems, I used the recommended command to generate the User model with devise:

 ```zsh
 rails generate devise User
 ```

-Next, I generated the job model manually and also created and migrated the database.
+Next, I generated the Job model manually (the same way I had done before) and also created and migrated the database.
 Folling the migration I made sure both the tables for users and jobs would appear in the Schema file:

 ```ruby